algorand/py-algorand-sdk/x/blackbox/README.md

 ### What is TEAL Blackbox Testing?

-TEAL Blackbox Testing lets you treat your TEAL programs as black boxes that receive inputs against and that produce outputs and other observable effects.
+TEAL Blackbox Testing lets you treat your TEAL programs as black boxes that receive inputs and that produce outputs and other observable effects.
+You can create reports that summarize those effects, and turn the _reports_ into _program invariant conjectures_ which you then check with _sequence assertions_.

 ### Why Blackbox Testing?